sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 In the _Theologische_ Version, Fr. de la Rocque changed the subject to the Second Vatican Council, and "they," as in "They have deserted...".

 These differences are crucial.
-The more correct version, the Gamber Version clearly suggests that Ratzinger saw himself as part of a movement that misunderstood the liturgical reforms.
-In the _Theologische_ Version, de la Rocque's wording separates Ratzinger from the erring reformers, and speaks in much harsher language.
+The Gamber Version, the quotation that we know Ratzinger said, clearly suggests that Ratzinger saw himself as part of a movement that misunderstood the liturgical reforms.
+The _Theologische_ Version, re-worded by de la Rocque, Ratzinger is separated from the erring reformers, and speaks in much harsher language.

 # Sources